You must be a registered Antioch College student to be eligible for this position.

 Movement within and across a historic residential campus

-Position works extensively in an office and classroom environment; seated or standing and utilizing standard office equipment such as networked computers and copiers
+Position works extensively in an office environment; seated or standing and utilizing standard office equipment such as networked computers, telephones, copiers, fax machines

 Indoor office environment; heated and cooled institutionally